 “Depending on when their pain started, how it ebbs and flows with time of day, activity, or mood are all important!
 If the person in front of me tells me their pain skyrockets when they don’t wear their one-centimeter heel lift, I’m not going to take that away from them.
-I will instead full assess them and see if I can help them not need that heel lift—regardless if using it improves biomechanics in some small way or if it’s just a security blanket in their shoe.”
+I will instead fully assess them and see if I can help them not needing that heel lift—regardless if using it improves biomechanics in some small way or if it’s just a security blanket in their shoe.”

-“In physical therapy school, I was taught to check for leg-length discrepancy—complete with routines to ‘be more accurate,’ Dr. Haag added.
-“This included having the patient lift up their pelvis and sit it back down, then straighten their legs, then I’d grasp their ankles and traction gently (supposedly to correct for any positional contribution to the leg length inequality I might find).
+“In physical therapy school, I was taught to check for leg length discrepancy—complete with routines to ‘be more accurate,’ Dr. Haag added.
+“This included having the patient lift up their pelvis and sit it back down, then straighten their legs, then I’d grasp their ankles and traction gently.
 Once in the correct position, I could ‘eyeball’ it, using my dominant eye, again, for accuracy.
-I also learned the difference between ‘functional leg-length inequality ’ and ‘true leg-length inequality’.
+I also learned the difference between functional leg length discrepancy and true leg length discrepancy.

 “What I don’t recall learning is why all of this may matter.
 And if it did matter, what in the world was I going to do about it?”